eternal-engineer/vuepress-blog-boilerplate/src/blog/a-philosophy-of-software-design.md

 * One of the most import design goals is to make the system ***obvious***.
 Obvious systems reduce onboarding thereby reducing time, effort and money

 **Causes of complexity**

 Complexity is caused by two things - ***dependencies and obscurity***

+**Dependencies**

-A dependency exist if a given piece of code cannot be understood in isolation
+* A *dependency* exist if a given piece of code cannot be understood in isolation.
+* Too many dependencies lead to cascading changes which are harder to test and causes more bugs.
+Huge change amplification also causes high cognitive load

+**Obscurity**

+* means unknowns. it happens when the important information is not obvious. for example, a variable with a very generic name that doesn't carry much useful information. example, time, date, etc.
+* Hidden dependencies are also obscurities.
+Obscurities causes unknown unknowns